 To have half a chance of fending off right-wing aggressors.

 Here’s Prof. Dyson 5/01/12 on Martin Bashir discussing criticism of the President by Republicans for politicizing the Bin Laden anniversary.
 Like Prof. Dyson says (the quote is at the 3”30 mark), President Obama has been treated differently than any other President, and so has had to react differently.
 And PS to Republicans: the Obama campaign is reimbursing taxpayers for any campaign portion of official trips, based on the same White House rules that Presidents of both parties have followed for decades.

-Tags: 2012 election, Campaign finance, Citizens United, Dana Milbank, Elections, Martin Bashir, Media, Michael Dyson, Mitt Romney, Obama, Republicans
+Tags: 2012 election, Campaign finance, Citizens United, Dana Milbank, Democracy, Elections, Martin Bashir, Media, Michael Dyson, Mitt Romney, Obama, Republicans

 Posted in Republicans, What ails us | No Comments »